 Course Description: During the first part of this overview, you will gain an understanding of the proper practices for handling food safely as well as what events may require a Temporary Food Permit.
 Additionally, you will learn about Cottage Food and the types of food that may be sold on campus by student organizations.
 During the second part of this overview, you will learn when your event requires a caterer and when food service providers are appropriate.
 In addition, the campus alcohol serving policy and beverage vending/pouring rights contract will be discussed.

 Course Description: This course will provide an overview of the Division of University Advancement and how to interact with the various departments within University Advancement including Development, Alumni Relations, and the Foundation.
 Procedures for requesting alumni and donor information and for contacting alumni and donors will be discussed.
 Information about fundraising for departments, events, and projects will be provide.
 Attendees will also learn about the Ambassador Program and working with Ambassadors.

-Course Description: This course will clearly identify the processes and procedure for hosting executive level events on behalf of the University of West Florida.
-This course will cover etiquette and protocols for hosting presidential events, community leaders and executives, board members, elected officials or candidates, and international guests.
+Part A: This course will cover etiquette and protocols for inviting and hosting the President or Vice President, community leaders and executives, board members, elected officials or candidates, and international guests.
 This includes events for executives and events where executives are invited to attend.

 Making Your Events Accessible

 Course Description: How to make your event accessible to all.
 This course will offer an overview of ADA rules and regulations, event accommodation practices, and issues event planners should consider when planning events.
 This course will also offer suggestions for making event more accessible and highlight resources available to UWF Event Planners.

 Course Description: This course will review marketing strategies and best practices for events.
 Information about UWF marketing protocols and resources will be provided.
 Attendees will learn how to target specific audiences and write effective event pitches.